best things to do in fort kochi

 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS MORE INFORMATION IN OUR DISCLAIMER

-Fort Kochi was an easy into India for us (after that first day).
-The town is used to western tourists and caters to them, well, in a way that India can.
-We’d chosen Kochi because of this and because of a cheap flight from Colombo, Sri Lanka of course..
+Fort Kochi was an easy into India for us.
+The town is used to Western tourists and caters to them, well, in a way that India can.
+We’d chosen Kochi for this reason, that, and of course, because it was a cheap flight from Colombo, Sri Lanka.
+Anyhow.
+Here’s our guide to the things to do in Fort Kochi.

-The town has a long history of trade – although our hoped for Portuguese influence was long gone, apart from a few restaurants claiming Portuguese heritage and the house on Vasco da Gama corner, where the legendary explorer allegedly stayed and of course the Indo-Portuguese Museum.
+The town of Fort Kochi has a long history of trade, although our hoped-for Portuguese influence was long gone, and this was the first thing that we explored here.
+Apart from a few restaurants claiming Portuguese heritage the house on Vasco da Gama corner, where the legendary explorer allegedly stayed, and of course the Indo-Portuguese Museum.

 The Indo-Portuguese Museum, Fort Kochi

-The Indo-Portuguese museum promised details of the historic trading links between India and Portugal, but delivered little more than a few religious artifacts with poor signage, a few dates and not much more than a friendly manager with a lot of postcards to sell, plus some semi-submerged stones in the basement from the original fort.
-Oh and no photos are allowed (hence the postcards for sale..)
+The Indo-Portuguese museum promised details of the historic trading links between India and Portugal but delivered little more than a few religious artifacts with poor signage, a few dates, and not much more than a friendly manager with a lot of postcards to sell, plus some semi-submerged stones in the basement from the original fort.
+There are no photos allowed inside.

 Fort Kochi Beach

-The beach here is Kochi isn’t one you’ll want to sit on, or possibly even walk on.
-It’s garbage strewn and watching where you step is necessary unless you want to be cleaning your shoes for sometime afterwards.
+The beach here in Kochi isn’t one you’ll want to sit on, or possibly even walk on.
+There was a lot of garbage and you had to watch where you stepped unless you wanted to be cleaning your shoes for some time afterwards.
 This was in a lot of ways a rude but honest introduction to India.

-Check out the historic Chinese nets – that make a great foreground for a sunset, but which aren’t used anymore here.
-You’ll find them in use if you head off into the backwaters of Kerala.
+Check out the historic Chinese nets – that make a great foreground for a sunset, but aren’t much used anymore here.
+However, you’ll find them in use if you head off into the backwaters of Kerala.

 Taking a Tour of Fort Kochi

 “Tour of Kochi?” came the refrain as we wandered the streets.
-After a day or so, we capitulated and took a 140 INR (GBP 1.40/ USD 2.18 ) tour in a tuk tuk.
-We quickly came to realize, they’re auto-rickshaws here in India.
+After a day or so, we capitulated and took a 140 INR (GBP 1.40/ USD 2.18 ) tour in a tuk-tuk.
+We quickly came to realize, they’re called auto-rickshaws here in India.

 The temple was next, first the temple pond and then, moving on.